Location: United States

 Sunny Marler grew up an oil brat moving from Kansas, to East Texas, and back to West Texas, where she was born.
 After some time well spent at the University of Houston studying sculpture, she graduated from The University of Texas of the Permian Basin in Odessa, Texas with a Bachelors of Fine Arts.
 She has won numerous awards in regional competitions as well as successfully participated in numerous regional shows.
 In addition to showing and competing, she has taken commissions for large murals at local businesses, original work, and portraits.
 She loves finding inspiration in the local desert, and hiking the vast West Texas wilderness.

-She has participated in shows at the 2008 Deep Ellum Art Walk in Dallas, TX, Nancy Fyfe Cardozier Gallery in Odessa, Texas, Ellen Noel Art Museum in Odessa, TX, Jozeph Matheny's Art Gallery in Odessa, TX, the McCormick Gallery in Midland, TX, Austin Art Space in Austin, TX, Commerce Street Studios in Houston, TX, and numerous independent art spaces and regional art shows.
+She has participated in shows at the 2008 Deep Ellum Art Walk in Dallas, TX, Nancy Fyfe Cardozier Gallery in Odessa, Texas, Ellen Noel Art Museum in Odessa, TX, Jozeph Matheny's Art Gallery in Odessa, TX, the McCormick Gallery in Midland, TX, Austin Art Space in Austin, TX, Commerce Street Studios in Houston, TX, and numerous independent art spaces and regional art contests.